 Section 1923 of the Act implements the requirements that a State plan under Title XIX provides for an adjustment in payment for inpatient hospital services furnished by a disproportionate share hospital.
-A hospital may be deemed to be a Medicaid disproportionate share hospital pursuant to §1923(b) (1) (A), which addresses a hospital's Medicaid inpatient utilization rate, or under paragraph (B), which addresses a hospital's low-income utilization rate.
-The latter criterion relies, inter alia, on the total amount of the hospital's charges for inpatient services which are attributable to charity care.
-9
+A hospital may be deemed to be a Medicaid disproportionate share hospital pursuant to § 1923(b) (1) (A), which addresses a hospital's Medicaid inpatient utilization rate, or under paragraph (B), which addresses a hospital's low-income utilization rate or by other means.
+The low income criterion relies, inter alia, on the total amount of the hospital's charges for inpatient services which are attributable to charity care.
+Section 1923(e) of the Act provides a special rule for meeting the requirements of § 1902(a)(13)(A)(iv).

 While Title XIX implemented medical assistance pursuant to a cooperative program with the States for certain low-income individuals, the Social Security Amendments of 1965 established Title XVIII of the Act, which authorized the establishment of the Medicare program to pay part of the costs of the health care services furnished to entitled beneficiaries.
-The Medicare program primarily provides medical services to aged and disabled persons and consists of two Parts: Part A, which provides reimbursement for inpatient hospital and related post-hospital, home health, and hospice care, and Part B, which is supplemental voluntary insurance program for hospital outpatient services, physician services and other services not covered under Part A. At its inception in 1965, Medicare paid for the reasonable cost of furnishing covered services to beneficiaries.
+The Medicare program primarily provides medical services to aged and disabled persons and consists of two Parts: Part A, which provides reimbursement for inpatient hospital and related post-hospital, home health, and hospice care, 11 and Part B, which is supplemental voluntary insurance program for hospital outpatient services, physician services and other services not covered under Part A. 12 At its inception in 1965, Medicare paid for the reasonable cost of furnishing covered services to beneficiaries.
 However, concerned with increasing costs, Congress enacted Title VI of the Social Security Amendments of 1983.
-This
+14 provision added §1886(d) of the Act and established the inpatient prospective payment system (IPPS) for reimbursement of inpatient hospital operating costs for all items and services provided to Medicare beneficiaries, other than physician's services, associated with each discharge.
+The purpose of IPPS was to reform the financial incentives hospitals face, promoting efficiency by rewarding cost effective hospital practices.
+15

-Ongress has revisited the Medicaid DSH provision several times since its establishment.
+&lt;sup>9 Congress has revisited the Medicaid DSH provision several times since its establishment.
 In 1993, Congress enacted further limits on DSH payments pursuant to section 13621 of Pub.
 Law 103-66 that took into consideration costs incurred for furnishing hospital services by the hospital to individuals who are either eligible for medical assistance under the State plan or have no health insurance (or other source of third part coverage for services provided during the year).
 The Medicaid DSH payments may not exceed the hospital's Medicaid shortfall; that is, the amount by which the costs of treating Medicaid patients exceeds hospital Medicaid payments plus the cost of treating the uninsured.